osmanpontes/react-use-file-upload/README.md

 ### totalSizeInBytes

-A number that represents the size of all of the files.
+A number that represents the size of all of the files in bytes.

 ```
 number